grants for faculty

 As the Principal Investigator, you will be responsible for submitting the narratives required by the granting agency.

 If the grant is not funded, the Principal Investigator is encouraged to ask the funder for reviewer comments.
-The Grants Coordinator will then work with the Principal Investigator on any recommended editing and resubmit the grant proposal either to the same funder or other possibilities.
+The Grants Director will then work with the Principal Investigator on any recommended editing and resubmit the grant proposal either to the same funder or other possibilities.